socialchorus/superbolt/README.md

 ## TODOs:

 * Easy filtering/delegation of messages to classes
-* Messages are rejected on failure in the App to avoid multi-processing.
-  This is in contrast to not acknowleging until completion.
 * Failed messages are put on another queue so that the app is not in a failure loop.
 * In code YARD stye documentation